 became operational as a chapter and already they identified 335 patients.
 How

 different this area is from Karachi and Lahore: its has been negatively impacted from the rise

-of Islamic terrorism and is economically depressed.
+in global violence and is economically depressed.
 Syed told me there is a

 great need for help from programs like Save One Life.

-meeting showcased Pakistan’s excellent progress in hemophilia.
+This meeting showcased Pakistan’s excellent progress in hemophilia.
 The country

 still needs to identify the remaining 17,000 or so people with hemophilia, but